-In his writings on power Michel Foucault (1980) has developed a new understanding about the nature of power: far from seeing it as something somebody has and others don't, he describes networks of power relations which permeate societies.
-The locus of power is not the state; the nature of power is always relational, omnipresent and activated in instances where bargaining processes take place.
-Foucault pointed out the intimate connections between power and what is accounted the status of truth in modern western societies.
+Development and environmental management - Western discourses of power activated in instances where bargaining processes take place.
+Foucault pointed out the intimate connections between power and what is accorded the status of truth in modern Western societies.
 Such "truth" is produced in and disseminated from large modern institutions, in our case the institution of international development.
-What he sees as most problematic about western discourses is that the centres of power and the centres of truth are identical.
+What he sees as most problematic about Western discourses is that the centres of power and the centres of truth are identical.
 More often than not Western scientific enquiry is closely bound up with certain vested interests (via funding mechanisms), mostly economic or military.
 Furthermore, science via its claims to absolute 'truths' plays an important role in what is socially accorded the status of 'truth' and hence shapes the way we think and act.